FrancescoMussi/movilr/README.md

 ##### Search component

-The `Search` page is located at `src/pages/Search.vue` contain three child components: the `SearchInput`, the `Card` and the `Notification`.
+The `Search` page is located at `src/pages/Search.vue`.
+It contains three child components: the `SearchInput`, the `Card` and the `Notification`.

 - The `SearchInput` will take the user query and perform a GET request.
 This is done using Vue `Watchers`.
-Vue _'watch'_ changes to the `query` variable, and will make the request with a debounce of 500ms.
+Vue _'watches'_ changes to the `query` variable, and will make the request with a debounce of 500ms.

 - Once the list of shows are retrieved from the [Axios](https://github.com/axios/axios) response, they are displayed in a loop using `v-for`.
 Each value will be passed as a prop to the `Card` component and displayed.
 The cards are displayed with a little animation that fade in the opacity of the element.